Updated September 2017

 is the best overall model that we tested in 2017.
 As a former Top Pick Award winner for light and fast running, we feel that the newest version of this shoe is even more refined without losing any of the simultaneously protective, sensitive, and light feel that endeared it to our hearts and feet.
 This shoe is ideal for running your best on race day or for speedwork but is also featured enough to use as an every day, do anything kind of trail running shoe.
 We have worn it on desert trails and scrambles, for long days on dirt roads, on our favorite trails in the mountains, and off trail up mountain ridge lines, and were impressed with its performance every time.
 We especially love how the Phylon midsole, combined with the Nike Air cushioning pockets, provide a low to the ground ride that is supportive and protective without relying on overly thick EVA foam cushioning.
 Over time we have found the waffle pattern outsole to be very sticky and super durable, and the newly modified upper is simply the most comfortable foot-hugging design in our fleet.
 With a massive trail running bias, we were admittedly wary of Nikes when we first started testing them, but as the miles have racked up, we found that despite only offering two models of trail specific shoes, their designs and performance are simply outshining the competition.
 As the highest scoring shoe in this review, we think the Terra Kiger 4 is the first shoe you should check out when shopping for a new pair of speedy kicks.

-Read the full review: Nike Air Zoom Terra Kiger 4
+Read review: Nike Air Zoom Terra Kiger 4

 Best Bang for the Buck